Burry Port and Gwendraeth Valley Railway: Passenger operation

 The scheme gathered pace, and new, heavier, rails were ordered together with a new locomotive and signalling equipment.
 Ten second-hand coaches were acquired from the Metropolitan Railway.
-On 30 June 1909 the Light Railway Order was confirmed by the Board of Trade, and the passenger service was inaugurated on 2 August 1909.
+On 30 June 1909 the Burry Port and Gwendreath Valley Railway (Light Railway) Order 1909 (Cd.
+4778) was confirmed by the Board of Trade, and the passenger service was inaugurated on 2 August 1909.
 As well as the main line, the branch to Ty Coch was included.
 The main line operation was as far as Pontyberem, although a petition had been received from residents at Cwm Mawr for a service; the incremental cost of that would have been £4,000, and there were formidable gradients on that section.
 Public stations were at Burry Port (immediately south of the GWR Pembrey & Burry Port station), Pembrey, Pinged, Trimsaran Road, Pontnewydd (renamed Glyn Abbey in 1910), Pontyates, Ponthenry railway station, and Pontyberem.

 The possibility of extension of passenger operation to Cwm Mawr was revisited; considerable new earthworks were required to ease the gradient to 1 in 40, and an estimate of £4,844 for the work was arrived at.
-The proposal was ratified and the necessary Light Railway Order was confirmed by the Board of Trade on 4 October 1911.
+The proposal was ratified and the Burry Port and Gwendreath Valley Railway (Light Railway Extension) Order 1911 (Cd.
+5919) was confirmed by the Board of Trade on 4 October 1911.
 Three former London and South Western Railway six-wheel coaches were acquired, to be converted to four-wheelers; Cwm Mawr was to be supplied with water and electricity from the New Dynant Anthracite Colliery company.
 Passenger services started on 29 January 1913.
 Another halt was opened to serve Glynhebog Colliery, probably in 1898 when the passenger service was extended to Cwmmawr.